Roles, rights & responsibilities

 - Follow safe work procedures and act safely in the workplace at all times.

-- Use the protective clothing, devices, and equipment provided.
-Be sure to wear them properly.
+- Correctly use the protective clothing, devices, and equipment provided.

 In a workplace where there are two or more employers working at the same time, a written agreement should identify a prime contractor.
 If there is no written agreement, the owner is considered to be the prime contractor.